Josutu League

-The Josutu League (ǰosutu-yin čiɣulɣan, 卓索圖盟 (Zhuōsuǒtú Méng)) was the southernmost league of Inner Mongolia during Qing rule.
+The Josutu League (ǰosutu-yin čiɣulɣan, 卓索圖盟 (Zhuōsuǒtú Méng)) was a league in southeastern Inner Mongolia during Qing rule.
 It occupied land that forms part of the modern-day Chinese provinces of Liaoning, Hebei, and Chifeng in China's Inner Mongolia.

 The name of Josutu was named after a place in the Tumed Right (wing) Banner (not Tumed Right Banner), where Mongol princes regularly gathered together to administer inter-banner affairs.

 Divisions

 The Josutu League consisted of two ayimag or five banners.